alexeysp11/workflow-auth/README.md

 - Any new login to the application updates the expiration date of the session token.

 More detailed description of the service is presented at [this link](docs/description.md).

+### Goals

+The goals of the project are to provide a service for authentication and session token management, allowing users to securely access the client app's features and functionality.

+### Scope

+The scope of the project is focused on providing a specific service for authentication and session token management, rather than a comprehensive library of functionalities.

+### Who can use this library

+The intended users of the application are developers working on client apps that require authentication and session token management.
+Companies in a variety of industries could benefit from using this application, particularly those that handle sensitive user data or require secure access to their services.

+### What projects this library could be used in

+This library could be used in a variety of client app projects that require authentication and session token management, such as e-commerce platforms, social media apps, and financial services apps.

 ## Technologies